hanifalazis/learning-journey/Indonesia Belajar - Pandas/README.md

    jupyter notebook
    ```

-4. **Start learning!** Open any notebook and follow along.
+4. **Follow along!** Each notebook corresponds to a specific video in the series.

-## 🎯 Learning Objectives
+## 🎯 Learning Goals

-This series covers essential pandas operations including:
+Through this series, I'm learning essential pandas operations including:
 - Data manipulation and cleaning
 - DataFrame operations
 - Aggregation and grouping
 - Memory optimization
 - Advanced filtering techniques

-## 📝 Notes
+## 📝 My Learning Notes

-- Each notebook is self-contained with sample data
+- Each notebook contains my practice exercises from the corresponding YouTube video
-- Code follows Python best practices and PEP 8
+- Code follows Python best practices and PEP 8 guidelines
-- Examples use real-world datasets when possible
+- Examples use real-world datasets (Iris, Titanic) provided in the series
+- Personal comments and insights added throughout the learning process

+## 🎥 About Indonesia Belajar

+[Indonesia Belajar](https://www.youtube.com/channel/UCQ4Jo2IJeyRGzZBvjaaLzrw) is a fantastic Indonesian YouTube channel that provides high-quality programming tutorials.
+The Pandas series is comprehensive and perfect for beginners to intermediate learners.

 ---

-**Happy Learning!** 🎓
+**Keep Learning!** 📚✨

-*Generated automatically by `create_index.py` on 2025-08-03 08:09:08*
+*This learning journey is documented automatically by `create_index.py` on 2025-08-03 11:38:57*